Changissnz/nu_merchant_principal/README.md

 appearing in those limited ways.
-This dichotomy that must be lived by the prideful in the manner of a oneness that conquers this duality is a challenge on scales proportional to how much is to be gained from their deception of the other.
-Then, the attack surface that adversaries aim for against the illusionist is the oneness that operates by split procedures, yet must still recirculate itself back to those supposed to be deceived.
+This dichotomy that must be lived by the prideful in the manner of a oneness that conquers this duality is a challenge on scales proportional to how much is to be gained from their deception of the other; the gains may be outlandishly greater than what is required to craft the illusion, but there is still a positive correlation that can be exploited.
+Then, the attack surface that adversaries aim for against the illusionist is the oneness that operates by split procedures, yet must still recirculate its one self back to those supposed to be deceived.
 Attempts are made to shatter the oneness to exist in perceivable action as an unresolvable duality, in which valid calls can be made for one or both of the complements to be corrected by methodologies such as retraining and destruction.

 The prideful, in the face of rising or ever-present great animosity against their standing, do have the validity